ARTICLE I – NAME, MISSION STATEMENT, AND OBJECTIVES

 ARTICLE VI – ELECTION OF OFFICERS AND DIRECTORS

 Section 1.
 Nominations.
 Any Regular Member may nominate candidates for Officer and At-Large Board Member positions.
 Regular Members may nominate themselves.
-Nominations for Officer and At-Large Board Member candidates shall be due November 1 of the year prior to commencement of the term.
+Nominations for Officer and At-Large Board Member candidates shall be due July 1 of the year for which the Officer or At-Large Board Member would be elected.

 Section 2.
 Notice of Elections.
-The Membership of the Association shall receive written notice of the election, the offices for which the annual election will be held, and the nominated candidates for such offices by November 15 of the year prior to commencement of the Officer’s or At-Large Board Member’s term.
+The Membership of the Association shall receive written notice of the election, the offices for which the annual election will be held, and the nominated candidates for such offices by July 15 of the year of the commencement of the Officer’s or At-Large Board Member’s term.

 Section 3.
 Elections.
-Annual elections shall be conducted between the first and second Tuesday of December of the year prior to commencement of the Officer’s or At-Large Board Member’s term.
-All votes must be received by the second Tuesday of December.
+Annual elections shall be conducted between the first and second Tuesday of August of the year of the commencement of the Officer’s or At-Large Board Member’s term.
+All votes must be received by the second Tuesday of August.

 Section 4.
 Voting.
 A Member has the right to vote in the election if the Member has paid his or her dues for the year during which the term of the candidate(s) will commence.
 During the election, all Members who have a right to vote under the Bylaws of the Association may vote.
 The method by which the election shall be conducted shall be determined by the Board, which may conduct such election by secret ballot at a Regular Meeting of the Membership, by mail-in ballot, or by other means, including via electronic or Internet-based media.
 Additional details specifying the election procedures shall be established by resolution of the Board.
 The candidate receiving the highest number of votes from the Membership for each particular office will be declared the winner of his or her race.